audiomuze/tagminder/README.md

 - removes all spurious CR/LF occurrences in text tags.
 It does not process the LYRICS or REVIEW tags

+-  replaces all grave accent apostrophes with ASCII and ISO 8859 compliant apostrophe: "  '  "

 - removes PERFORMER tags where they match or are already present in the ARTIST tag

 - sorts and eliminates duplicate entries in tags